lucasbarcellos-dh/figma-make-template/README.md

-# Figma Make Template - Cape Design System
+# Cape Design System Template

-A customized shadcn/ui template adapted to use the Cape Design System for Figma Make.
+A React component library template built on shadcn/ui components, styled with Cape Design System tokens for use with Figma Make.

-## Purpose

-This project transforms Figma Make's base shadcn/ui code to match Cape's design patterns and tokens, creating a reusable template.

-## Development Setup
+## Quick Start

 ```bash
 npm install